 Will simply moving to a vegan diet help your type 2 diabetes?
 It depends on what's included in your vegan diet.

-On a whole food plant based diet includes: whole fruits, 100% whole grains, legumes, starchy and non starchy vegetables, nuts and seeds.
+A whole food plant based diet includes: whole fruits, 100% whole grains, legumes, starchy and non starchy vegetables, nuts and seeds.

 Need some help getting started?
 Check out our easy whole food plant based recipe ideas here.